 Adex Gel can be used from the age of 1 year.
 Adex Gel is suitable for use by adults, the elderly and children.

 Yes.
-Adex Gel can be used on all areas of the body, including the face and in flexures.
+Adex Gel can be used on all areas of the body, including in flexures.
+Adex Gel can be applied to the face but keep the gel away from the eyes and avoid getting it inside the nostrils, on the lips or inside the mouth.

 Yes.
 Adex Gel can be used long-term, to maintain the moisture content of the skin and may be helpful for patients with dry skin prone to inflammation.